andrewqian2001/phase2/phase2/frontendTodo.md

 - Add reviews and reports to all trades/(messages ?)
 - User should be able to trade based on city
 - Admin undo abilities
+- ~~Add a settings menu for Trader to allow them to enter 'idle mode'~~
+- ~~Add ability for user to enter city on registration (and change city in settings)~~

+**TODO: Better Design/Formatting**

 - Refactor and Reformat class files (super messy rn)
 - javadoc? maybe? (leave for James 👁👅👁)
-- ~~Add a settings menu for Trader to allow them to enter 'idle mode'~~
-- ~~Add ability for user to enter city on registration (and change city in settings)~~
+- Add ScrollPanelFactory with ScrollPanelItemBuiler classes
+- Add ColorConstants Class with fixed colors instead of keeping them in the panels files
+- Create a components folder with styled components (JButtons, JLabels, textInputs)
+- (Maybe) seperate controllers/actionlisteners from panel classes

 **TODO: traderPanel**

 TradePanel:
+  - Add message to editTradeModal
+  - ~~Show message in tradeRequestDetails~~
   - ~~In the editTradeRequest modal, get the current meeting dates and automatically set the JComboBoxes to the date~~
   - ~~Finish Add New Trade Window + Submit Button~~
   - ~~Fix scrollpane top header alignment~~
   - ~~Add message to addNewTradeModal~~
-  - Show message in tradeRequestDetails
-  - Add message to editTradeModal

 ItemsPanel:
   - scrollpane top headers for both invent. + wishlist
-  - ~~'Add Item to wishlist' button with modal JDialog and   buttons finished ~~
+  - ~~Add Item to wishlist' button with modal JDialog and buttons finished~~

 NotificationsPanel:
   - ScrollPane header for messages